Dummy variable (statistics)

+Function and use

+A dummy variable is applied to a binary variable--for example, sex may be encoded as a dummy variable by listing females as 0 and males as 1.

 As with any addition of variables to a model, the addition of dummy variables will increase the within-sample model fit (coefficient of determination), but at a cost of fewer degrees of freedom and loss of generality of the model (out of sample model fit).
 Too many dummy variables result in a model that does not provide any general conclusions.

 Dummy variables are useful in various cases.
 For example, in econometric time series analysis, dummy variables may be used to indicate the occurrence of wars, or major strikes.
 It could thus be thought of as a Boolean, i.e., a truth value represented as the numerical value 0 or 1 (as is sometimes done in computer programming).

 Dummy variables may be extended to more complex cases.
 For example, seasonal effects may be captured by creating dummy variables for each of the seasons: D1=1 if the observation is for summer, and equals zero otherwise; D2=1 if and only if autumn, otherwise equals zero; D3=1 if and only if winter, otherwise equals zero; and D4=1 if and only if spring, otherwise equals zero.
 In the panel data fixed effects estimator dummies are created for each of the units in cross-sectional data (e.g. firms or countries) or periods in a pooled time-series.
-However in such regressions either the constant term has to be removed, or one of the dummies removed making this the base category against which the others are assessed, for the following reason:

-If dummy variables for all categories were included, their sum would equal 1 for all observations, which is identical to and hence perfectly correlated with the vector-of-ones variable whose coefficient is the constant term; if the vector-of-ones variable were also present, this would result in perfect multicollinearity, so that the matrix inversion in the estimation algorithm would be impossible.
+In such regressions, either the constant term or one of the dummies has to be removed making this the base category against which the others are assessed.
+This is because if dummy variables for all categories were included, their sum would equal 1 for all observations, which is identical to and hence perfectly correlated with the vector-of-ones variable whose coefficient is the constant term; if the vector-of-ones variable were also present, this would result in perfect multicollinearity, so that the matrix inversion in the estimation algorithm would be impossible.
 This is referred to as the dummy variable trap.